-A presentation of spiritual-psychological foundations of pastoral counseling, an investigation of skills and techniques for this special type of counseling, and analysis of typical cases encountered by one involved in pastoral ministry.
-Required for Pastoral Ministry majors and minors.
+Introduction to the field of pastoral care and counseling.
+A presentation of theological, pastoral, and psychological foundations of pastoral care and counseling; investigation of skills and techniques for this special type of caregiving; and analysis of various areas of need typically encountered by those involved in pastoral ministry.